MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

         index += 1
 ```

-Incrementing by an amount is done so often there is a shortcut for it.
-The += syntax takes the current value and adds to it.
+Incrementing by an amount is also done so often that there is a shortcut for it.
+The += syntax takes the current value and adds some value to it.
 Play around with it in interactive mode to see how it works with integers, decimals, and strings.

 At this point your python script should look like this: